ViktoriiaProtasova/100-days-of-code/log.md

 ### Day 76: June 04, 2023

-**Today's Progress**: Today I've continued repiting the JavaScript course to prepare for my team project in my GIT course.
+**Today's Progress**: Today I've continued repeating the JavaScript course to prepare for my team project in my GIT course.

 **Link to work:** [The solve of tasks](https://codesandbox.io/s/infallible-fermi-mxwepj)